 Our strategy is to grow by offering quality products to more people.
-Central to this strategy was the implementation of a new administration system, PRISM which is now fully operational.
+Central to this strategy was the implementation of a new administration system, PRISM, which is now fully operational.
+Towards the end of the year, we reviewed our Strategy for the next five years and agreed to continue much as before but with the expectation of growing our levels of new business in each of the next 5 years whilst maintaining our strong solvency level.